George Washington Preplanned, and So Should You

 Lincoln’s Nightmare Came True

 On April 12, 1865, Lincoln told his friend and biographer about a recurring dream in which he was assassinated.
-Three nights later, Lincoln told his bodyguard, “Goodbye” instead of his usual “Good night.”
-That evening, our 16th president was fatally shot by John Wilkes Booth while watching a play at Ford’s Theatre.
+Three nights later, he said “Goodbye” to his bodyguard instead of his usual “Good night.”
+That evening, Lincoln was fatally shot by John Wilkes Booth while watching a play at Ford’s Theatre.

 His Funeral Train Drew 1 Million Mourners

-Lincoln’s funeral train traveled nearly 1,700 miles on a circuitous route from Washington, D.C., to his final resting place in Springfield, Illinois.
-In over 400 cities and towns, one million Americans viewed the open casket, sometimes at the rate of 12,000 mourners every hour.
-Ironically, Lincoln’s mahogany casket was carried into the new presidential railcar – his first and last journey in the luxurious cabin.
+Lincoln’s funeral train took a circuitous route from Washington, D.C., to Springfield, Illinois.
+In over 400 cities and towns, about one million people viewed his open casket, sometimes at the rate of 12,000 mourners per hour.
+Ironically, Lincoln’s mahogany casket was carried into the new presidential railcar — his first and only ride in the luxurious cabin.

 Father and Son Reunited for Eternity